jliuhtonen/blu-hawaii/README.md

 ### Running in container

 There is a [Containerfile](Containerfile) for building and running blu-hawaii containerized.
-It has currently been tested with [Podman](https://podman.io/).
+It has currently been tested with [Podman](https://podman.io/). _Note that service discovery via UDP broadcast does not work from container networks!_